 - Trim the bottom edge of the face to slightly round the jawline.
 Just a touch – Frankenstein is a square fellow.

-Tip: You can cut fleece slightly over-sized then fine-trim edges after sewing if needed for small pieces.
-This is particularly helpful for adding the scar, as shown.
+Tip: You can cut fleece slightly over-sized, then fine-trim edges after sewing if needed for small pieces.
+This is particularly helpful for adding awkward little bits, like the scar as shown.

 Creating (optional) neck bolts: